"

 Smith concludes that “insert a quotation here” [3], but other scientists [4]-[7] argue that her conclusions are flawed.
 Indeed, Mehta et al. call for a complete “reworking” of the theory [4].

-Some critical thinking is necessary to determine the best place to insert your citation (and where to place punctuation) to clearly indicate what information comes from the source, and avoid confusing the reader about where source information ends and your ideas begin.
-For example, following sentence would likely confuse a reader, as the sentence clearly presents the author’s own opinion, yet ends in a citation:
+Critical thinking is necessary a times to determine the best place to insert your citation (and where to place punctuation).
+The goal is to ensure that you clearly indicate to your reader (a) which information comes from a given source and (b) where source information ends and your ideas begin.
+For example, following sentence would likely confuse a reader, as the sentence clearly presents the author’s own opinion, yet ends in a citation suggesting that the idea comes from a source:

 Confusing Citation: